Creamy Tom Yum Soup with Chicken and Prawns | (ต้มยำน้ำข้น)

 15. Simmer the soup on a medium flame for 8-10 minutes, till the prawns are just cooked.

-16. You can add any optional vegetables also.
+16. You can add any optional vegetables.
 I like to add about 1 cup of crab mushrooms while simmering.

 18. Bring to a simmer one last time.
 At the very end, add lime juice to taste.
 Taste as you go.
 Add more salt if needed.
 Lastly, add the chopped fresh coriander and a bit more evaporated milk if needed.